essingen123/mathgame/README.md

 **Project & Design Principles**
 First MVP / functional prototype coded on a mobile.
 Yes, quite wonderful, it actually did work.
- Tradeoffs in quality prioritizing practicality; using a minimal of files and skipped code quality to clean up later.
+ Tradeoffs in code structure / quality prioritizing practicality; using a minimal of files and skipped code quality to clean up later.

+**Installation**
+ Minimal timeless fuzz in current version.
+Just open in a browser with access to sufficent local storage.

 **CoPilot AI**
 During desktop code clean up sessions - improvements were done using the quite amazing CoPilot AI-assistant from Github.